 We managed to bag a great deal through Booking.com and saved a lot on two rooms: one family room and a double.
 They were quite comfy and near to the central locations by walking.

 When to Go to London

 Choose wisely when you travel.
 There are times when expenses seem more than at other times of year such as when there are big celebrations like Christmas or even the Summer holiday.
 We went at Easter time.
 We got two weeks off but we were careful to go when the overall cost would be cheaper.
-If we went at a time that included Easter Sunday or Monday for example, then the cost of the accomodation would definately be more and I understand that some restaurants charge more or sometimes less for meals depending on the time of year.
-So we stayed three days, avoiding those special days and therefore spending less.
+If we went at a time that included Easter Sunday or Monday for example, then the cost of the accommodation would definitely be more and I understand that some restaurants charge more or sometimes less for meals depending on the time of year.
+So we stayed for three days, avoiding those special days and therefore spending less.

 Getting to London

 There are a number of ways to get there including driving yourself or taking various forms of public transport, including bus, coach, and train.
 There are also a number of companies that offer coach services from most major cities in the UK.
 We decided to go by Megabus because it was the least expensive way to get there and back to our home city of Birmingham.
 We do use National Express sometimes, but this time Megabus worked out cheaper.
 In fact, Megabus advertise their fares as starting from £1!